Really Quick Homemade Marinara Sauce

 - If you prefer a smoother sauce, swap out the tomatoes for finely chopped tomatoes or tomato puree.
 You can also use a handheld stick blender to create your desired consistency.

-- Optional seasonings: Add about 1 teaspoon dried oregano for that classic Italian restaurant aroma.
+- Optional seasonings: Add about 1 teaspoon dried oregano and crushed red pepper to taste for that classic Italian restaurant aroma and zest.
 Butter isn’t traditional, but it adds a rich flavor.
 Stir in a tablespoon or two into the hot sauce until it melts.

 - Serve with homemade Classic Italian Meatballs!